AndersDeath/diary2/000-current.md

 # 23 March - Thursday - Yerevan - 175 day of immigration

 My mood is not so good.
 After yesterdays news I am bad. surely I proceeded doing things but I don't feel much energy.
 At the same time It's much more clear that we will go to Germany in the end of April.
 I don't have emotions for future search.
 I feel like burned out person.
 I can try to change it but it's hard.
+I feel so tiered that I cannot find a power for sport today.